 Double Oak Savanna

-Double Oak Savanna was gifted to The Prairie Enthusiasts by Alice and Walter Mirk in 2012.
-The 23 acres contains remnant and restored prairie, oak savanna and oak woodland.
-The rugged terrain is home to a number of rare species including purple milkweed (Asclepias purpurascens), prairie Indian plantain (Arnoglossum plantagineum), jeweled shooting star (Dodecatheon amethystinum), pickerel frog (Lithobates palustris), and prairie ring-necked snake (Diadophis punctatus arnyi).
+This site was gifted to The Prairie Enthusiasts by Alice and Walter Mirk in 2012.
+This 23-acre site contains remnant and restored prairie, oak savanna and oak woodland.
+The rugged terrain is home to a number of rare species including purple milkweed (Asclepias purpurascens), prairie Indian plantain (Arnoglossum plantagineum), jeweled shooting star (Dodecatheon amethystinum), pickerel frog (Lithobates palustris) and prairie ring-necked snake (Diadophis punctatus arnyi).

 From the east, go to the intersection of Highway 133 and County Road C west of Woodman.
 Proceed west on County Road C 4.7 miles to the rock quarry on the right., where we will congregate.
 From the west, go to the intersection of Highway 18 and County Road C, a few miles east of Prairie du Chien.
 Drive east on County C for 7.8 miles.
 Just past the settlement of Millville you will come to the rock quarry on the left.